Columbia University in the City of New York logo

 Columbia University College of Physicians and Surgeons

-Formed in 1813 by incorporating its medical school; it was the first school in the United States to grant the MD degree.
+Formed in 1813 by incorporating the college's medical school, it was the first school in the United States to grant the MD degree.

 🏫